semantic-flow/sflo-dendron-notes/sflow.contributors.djradon.ai-guidance.md

 ### Working with Documentation

-- All specifications and design docs are in `sflow-dendron-notes/`
 - Leverage terms from Dendron's hierarchical naming when you're being specific, e.g.:
   - when you're talking datasets as a concept, use `concept.dataset`
   - when you're talking about dataset nodes, use `node.dataset`

-### Component Development

-- Each component (sf-api, sf-cli, sf-service) should follow the architecture defined in the documentation
-- Refer to `sflow.products.*` files for component specifications
-- Check conversation logs in `sflow.conv.*` for context on design decisions if necessary, but beware of superseded info

-### Versioning and Git

-- Source content lives in `src/` folders within components
-- Git commits track both source changes and successful generation

-### RDF and Semantic Web

-- Supports multiple RDF formats (.trig, .jsonld, etc.)
-- Uses DCAT for dataset catalogs
-- Implements schema:sameAs for aliasing
-- Maintains backwards compatibility for all published URLs
-- When referring to IRIs or URIs that are part of a semantic mesh, use the term URLs instead of IRI or URI

 ## Prompt Instructions